This page shows you how to add the structured data that search operators depend on.

 Web pages are often filled with free form text, which is easy for humans to read but more difficult for computers to understand.
 Some web pages have information with greater structure that is easy to read, such as a page date embedded in the URL or title of the page, or machine-readable fields embedded in the HTML code.
 Google extracts a variety of structured data from web pages.
 This page describes the structured data types Google extracts that are available for use in Custom Snippets and Structured Search.

-- Providing Data to Custom Search
+- Providing Data to Programmable Search Engine

 - Providing Data to Rich Snippets